About Diabetic Retinopathy

 - Fluorescein angiography – A special dye is injected into your arm, and pictures are taken as the dye passes through the vessels of the retina.
 This allows for easy identification of leaking vessels.

-At Solomon Eye Physicians and Surgeons, we see and diagnose diabetic retinopathy quite frequently.
+At Solomon Eye Physicians & Surgeons, we see and diagnose diabetic retinopathy quite frequently.
 The most important factors in treating the condition are always strict blood sugar control and following the instructions of your primary physician.
 Other treatments can vary, depending on the progression of your condition and can include corticosteroid injections, laser procedures, or a vitrectomy.
 If we diagnose you with advanced or progressive diabetic retinopathy, we will refer you to a retina specialist to ensure you receive optimal care.

 Plan Your Procedure